Timeox2k/ByeLog4Shell/README.md

 # ByeLog4Shell

 Protect your BungeeCord sub-servers from the Log4Shell vulnerability using BungeeCord.
+This plugin must be added to the /plugins folder on your bungeecord server.

 ## Permission